JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/functions.md

  -3
 ```

-However, it is usually better to create an actual anonymous function beforehand.
+However, it is usually better to create an actual function beforehand.

 ```jldoctest anonym; output = false
 function f(x, y)